On tour in Europe, Xi Jinping heads to friendly territory in the East

 However, Orban’s main interest in China is money and he hopes to turn Hungary, with the help of Chinese investors, into a manufacturing hub for electric vehicles, batteries and other new technologies.

-In the past two years alone, China has committed to investing more than $10 billion in Hungary, most of it in companies related to electric vehicles, at a time when the European Union, concerned about China’s growing dominance in the sector, is investigating whether Chinese electric vehicle manufacturers receive unfair subsidies and should be penalized with high tariffs.
+In the past two years alone, China has committed to investing more than $10 billion in Hungary, most of it in companies related to electric vehicles, at a time when the European Union, concerned regarding China’s growing dominance in the sector, is investigating whether Chinese electric vehicle manufacturers receive unfair subsidies and should be penalized with high tariffs.

 BYD, the Chinese electric vehicle giant, announced in December that it would build an assembly plant in Hungary, its first production facility in Europe.